wojtekmach/package_manifest/README.md

 # Manifest

-Keeps a manifest.txt of files included in the package.
+Automatically maintains a manifest.txt of files that would be included in a package.

-Only files listed in `manifest.txt` will be included in the final package so this file is useful to double-check if all required (and none unwanted) files are there.
+Only files listed in `manifest.txt` would be included in the final package so this file is useful to double-check if all required (and none unwanted) files are there.